Hanging Out in Paris

 In the same general vicinity, at 1 Place du Chatelet, is Le Zimmer.
 This is an old stand-by among a certain kind of upscale crowd and some tourists.
 Mostly quiet and tranquil, it's got a great view of the Place, which hosts a very beautiful fountain.
 There are often odd little goings-on on this Place, and if you're sitting at the Zimmer you have a good view of all of them.
 Go inside and look at the astonishingly beautiful zinc ceiling.
 They also have excellent lunches here.
 While I was sitting on the terrasse a rollerblader once fell into my lap here.

-LippIf you want really famous, expensive, so-called chic places to go—the kind that misguided people who think New York's Upper East side is the only place to be would go to—then go to the Café de la paix, 2, rue Scribe, near the Opéra (and at that metro), or the Deux Magots, at 6, place St Germain.
-You might think you look good at these places, and you might, but they're pretty boring.
-Try going instead to Lipp (151 boulevard Saint Germain, metro Saint-Germain des Prés), which is much, much cooler, and also much more of a challenge: if you're going to eat, try to get seated on the ground floor (you won't be able to, because you're just a nobody, but try anyway.
+Some of the more famous and storied institutions include the Café de la paix, 2, rue Scribe, near the Opéra (and at that metro), or the Deux Magots, at 6, place St Germain.
+Both of these neighborhoods are exceptional for people-watching.
+The Café de la Paix is two steps from the Opéra Garnier, along with some terrific shopping.
+It's also on the famous Grands Boulevards, which you'll read more about in Tom's Guide.
+The Deux Magots is on the fashionable Boulevard Saint-Germain, near many of the top art galleries, good restaurants, and also good shopping.
+Try to get into Lipp (151 boulevard Saint Germain, metro Saint-Germain des Prés), which is much, much cooler, and also much more of a challenge: if you're going to eat, try to get seated on the ground floor (you won't be able to, because you're just a nobody, but try anyway.
 They'll end up seating you on the upper level [Siberia]; if they tell you you would have a 45-minute wait to sit on the ground level, don't believe it, and you'll just look like a fool waiting, because they'll never seat you on the ground floor.).

-OK, I thought a long time before I put this in, but I decided since you're probably going to end up on St Michel anyway, you might as well know which café to go to.
+OK, I thought a long time before I put this in, but I decided since you're probably going to end up on the Boulevard Saint-Michel anyway, you might as well know which café to go to.
 It's Le Départ, at the very beginning of the boulevard, right by the river (1, place St Michel).
 It's big and sprawling, and there's almost nothing to recommend it.
 In fact, the service here is actually appalling: you will have to beg a waiter to deign to even look at you, and your order will take so long to come you won't even want it anymore.
-I've tried this place on a number of occasions and it's still the same—a frend and I waited 15 minutes for a waiter, and then almost another 15 minutes for our drinks.
+I've tried this place on a number of occasions and it's still the same—a friend and I waited 15 minutes for a waiter, and then almost another 15 minutes for our drinks.
 The only thing to recommnd it is that there's a very good scene passing by in front of you.
 This used to be a good place to nurse a drink (once you actually get it), but now the ticket/check says that they will renew your drink every 30 minutes (presumably to discourage you from lounging about).
 Judge for yourself.
 Would love to change my mind about this place: any other experiences out there?

 La Palette, at 43 rue de Seine, has gone down and back up in Tom's estimation.
-In the past, it was "way cool" and there were all kinds of other things to recommend it, especially the server that we all knew and loved (you knew you had made it when he would use the familiar "tu" personal pronoun, and when he would occasionally add up your check incorrectly in a way that was favorable to you and then wink).
+In the past, it was way cool and there were all kinds of other things to recommend it, especially the server that we all knew and loved (you knew you had made it when he would use the familiar "tu" personal pronoun, and when he would occasionally add up your check incorrectly in a way that was favorable to you and then wink).
 We even liked the Turkish toilet that would overflow fresh water onto your feet when you flushed it—those in the know would flush and jump.
-For a while, however, the service seemed to be bordering on the rude and the charm that the establishment used to have seemed no longer present.
+For a while, however, the service seemed to be bordering on the rude, and the charm that the establishment used to exude seemed no longer present.
 Tom is especially pleased to report that La Palette is back to its former glory, and may even have surpassed it.
 It's a hot ticket on a warm summer night—hard to get a table—and the waiters, who can't match Jean-François' charm, are nevertheless wry and attentive.
 Lots of beautiful people here and, rumor has it, some big-wig politico types.
 Go here.
-And if you do have to go to the bathroom, well, they've fixed it and no more jumping required (alas).
+And if you have to go to the bathroom, well, they've fixed it and no more jumping required (alas).

 Bars